 Kuula does not perform any audio compression.
 It is recommended that you compress the files before uploading, since compression can make the file many times smaller without quality loss and this will positively impact load times.
 You can use Audacity for that or one of the online compressing services such as MP3 Smaller.
 The recommended compression quality is between 80 and 96kbps.

 Generating voice overs

 If you want to quickly create a voice over, but you're on a budget, you can use one of the text-to-speech generators available on line.
-Kuula recommends Amazon Polly - it has a simple interface, offers relatively good quality voices in several lanugages and it is easy to download the generated mp3 files.
+These days there is a lot of very interesting AI-backed apps that you can look at.
+We also recommend Amazon Polly.
+Polly has a simple interface, offers relatively good quality voices in several languages and it is easy to download the generated mp3 files.